-- Medical practices, vaccination centers and pharmacies, among other institutions, can issue these certificates.
+- Medical practices, vaccination centers and pharmacies, among other institutions, can issue the certificate.

 What is the EU Digital COVID Certificate?

-The EU Digital COVID Certificate enables people to prove that they have been vaccinated against COVID-19.
+The EU COVID Certificate provides digital proof that people have been vaccinated against COVID-19.

-The certificate of vaccination (QR code) is important for this proof.
-Anyone who wishes to use this on a mobile device requires the CovPass app or the corona alert app.
-Both COVID-19 apps can be downloaded and used free of charge.
-People who do not have a smartphone or tablet or who are unable to use the app can present the certificate of vaccination in hard copy.
+Anyone who wishes to use this on a mobile device requires the CovPass app or the coronavirus warning app, both of which can be downloaded and used free of charge.
+Anyone who does not have a smartphone or tablet or who does not want to use the app can present the QR code on the hard copy of their COVID certificate.

-It is also useful to keep a copy of the printed vaccination certificate.
-This enables you to scan the QR code again if you lose or change your smartphone.
+It is useful to keep a copy of the printed vaccination certificate.
+This enables you to re-scan the certificate’s QR code if you lose or change your smartphone.

-The EU Digital COVID Certificate is a voluntary additional service.
+The EU Digital COVID Certificate is a voluntary, complementary service.
 You can decide if you wish to use it.
-The yellow certificate of vaccination continues to be valid but it should be noted that many places no longer recognize it as proof of COVID-19 vaccination.
-This is because the EU Digital COVID Certificate is harder to forge and easier to verify.
+The yellow certificate of vaccination continues to be valid.
+It is particularly required for travel to non-EU countries.

 How does mobile usage work?

-To save the EU Digital COVID Certificate on a smartphone or tablet, you first need to download and install the CovPass app or the corona alert app.
-The apps are free to download and use.
-You can then scan the certificate of vaccination (QR code) with the app.
+To save the COVID certificate on a smartphone or tablet, you first need to download and install the CovPass app or the coronavirus warning app.
+You can then use the app to scan the COVID certificate’s QR code.

 How is the data on the EU Digital COVID Certificate stored?

-The place that administers the vaccination documents this according to the applicable regulations.
-When the QR code is created, the data recorded is sent to the Robert Koch Institute (RKI) for signing off and then deleted immediately.
+The vaccination is documented in line with current regulations.
+When the QR code is created, the data recorded is sent to the Robert Koch Institute for signing off and then deleted immediately.
 This prevents the falsification of certificates.

-The data needed for the proof of vaccination are stored exclusively on the user’s device: the QR code contains the first name, last name, date of birth and information on the vaccination, just as shown in the yellow certificate of vaccination.
-This includes, for example, the time and place of vaccination, the vaccine used and its batch number.
+The data needed for the proof of vaccination is exclusively stored on the specific device: the QR code contains the person’s first name, last name and date of birth as well as information on the vaccination, just as shown in the yellow certificate of vaccination.
+This includes, for example, the date of vaccination as well as the vaccine used and its batch number.

-This data is fully deleted upon removal of the CovPass app or corona alert app.
+This data is fully deleted upon removal of the CovPass app or coronavirus warning app.

 How is the EU Digital COVID Certificate verified?

-The EU Digital COVID Certificate is verified by scanning the certificate of vaccination (the QR code) with a special verification app.
-The certificate of vaccination can be presented in two ways: in hard copy or as a mobile version.
+To verify the EU Digital COVID Certificate, the QR code is scanned with a special verification app.
+The certificate can be presented in two ways: in hard copy or as a mobile version.

 When the QR code is scanned, the first name, last name, date of birth and vaccination status are displayed.
 No data is stored.
-Photographic identification must also be provided to verify that the certificate of vaccination belongs to the person present.
+Photographic identification must also be provided.

 For how long is the EU Digital COVID Certificate valid?